Posts

 5. School coordination to build plans for academic success.

-Final Thoughts for NY and NJ Parents
+Final Thoughts for NJ Parents

 You don’t have to navigate this alone.
 If you’re concerned about ADHD symptoms in kids and want to learn more, reach out to your pediatrician or our team at the ADHD, Mood & Behavior Center.
 A thoughtful evaluation can open the door to support, tools, and understanding that can truly help your child thrive.

-📌 Key Takeaways for NY/NJ Parents
+📌 Key Takeaways for NJ Parents

 1. ADHD signs: forgetfulness, fidgeting, impulsivity, careless mistakes, and strong emotional reactions.